Jugendhackt/fff-infopunkt-pythonbackend/README.md

 2. Run on an arm machine like the Raspberry Pi `docker run -d pboehler/fffinfopythonbackendserver:rpi`

 ## Format the messages:
-The messages need to be formated with the following pattern:
+The messages need to be formatted with the following pattern:
 1. bot:
 2. A title
 3. A short description (need to be one line)